Prem-ium/DoorDash-PromoCodes/README.md

-# Dash-Honey-Dash
+# DoorDash Auto Promo Codes

-A cool python script to discover the best promo codes and discounts available for DoorDash Food Delivery.
-Now...
-Dash Honey, Dash!
+A cool python script to discover the best promo codes, savings, and discounts available for all your DoorDash food cravings.

 ## Important Notes
 User interaction is needed ocassionally for phone/email verification due to DoorDash's two-step verification prompts.
 Addionally, user interaction is needed at the very end of the program at checkout where the user needs to click the button labled 'Apply Coupons.' manually, to start the process of checking through all known active promotion coupons.